-- What are the skills that you can develop?

-- The course prepares you for analysis, design and implementation of control systems

-- How will we do that?

-- Participatory lectures, problem solving sessions, process and computer labs (LEGO NXT, Matlab)
+- What are the skills that you can develop? - The course prepares you for analysis, design and implementation of control systems - How will we do that? - Participatory lectures, problem solving sessions, process and computer labs (LEGO NXT, Matlab)

-- Written exam + compulsory labs

 Lecture 1: Introduction and basic notions.
 The control problem